Cisco goes all in on WiFi 6

-Cisco has taken the wraps off a family of WiFi 6 access points, roaming technology and developer-community support all to make wireless a solid enterprise equal with the wired world.
+Cisco has taken the wraps off a family of Wi-Fi 6 access points, roaming technology and developer-community support all to make wireless a solid enterprise equal with the wired world.

 “Best-effort’ wireless for enterprise customers doesn’t cut it any more.
 There’s been a change in customer expectations that there will be an uninterrupted unplugged experience,” said Scott Harrell, senior vice president and general manager of enterprise networking at Cisco.
 “It is now a wireless first world.”

 Bringing a wireless first enterprise world together is one of the drivers behind a new family of WiFi 6-based access points (AP) for Cisco’s Catalyst and Meraki portfolios.
-WiFi 6 (802.11ax) is designed for high-density public or private environments.
+Wi-Fi 6 (802.11ax) is designed for high-density public or private environments.
 But it also will be beneficial in internet of things (IoT) deployments, and in offices that use bandwidth-hogging applications like videoconferencing.

 The Cisco Catalyst 9100 family and Meraki MR 45/55 WiFi-6 access points are built on Cisco silicon and communicate via pre-802.1ax protocols.
 The silicon in these access points now acts a rich sensor providing IT with insights about what is going on the wireless network in real-time, and that enables faster reactions to problems and security concerns, Harrell said.